Surat Domestic Gas Business

 Electricity generation in the Surat

 Arrow holds 100 per cent interest in the Braemar 2 Power Station and the electricity generated.
 We also generate electricity under long term Power Purchase Agreements (PPAs) with the Daandine power station.
-Arrow has a 100 per cent from (check) the Daandine power station.

 The Braemar 2 and Daandine power stations have capacities of 450MW and 33MW respectively.
 Arrow's interest in these power stations is as follows.